Inv. No. TM-3129

 There were few similar glass chandeliers preserved in Lithuania.
 The iconography of the 1930s shows that Aleksandra and Jonas Vailokaičiai used to decorate their houses in Kaunas with dark-glass chandeliers, probably made in Murano.
 Several similar glass chandeliers decorated the Episcopal Palace in Vilnius in the 1970s.

-The incomplete chandelier preserved in the Lithuanian Art Museum is a valuable example of the secular interior lighting from the turn of the century.Literature and sources:
+The incomplete chandelier preserved in the Lithuanian National Museum of Art is a valuable example of the secular interior lighting from the turn of the century.Literature and sources: